A relative approach to opinion formation: Model dynamics

 \subsubsection{Remark: boundary cases and rate of convergence}

-The description of the asymptotic behavior of the relative opinion model for two agents in the previous sections is ``near-exhaustive'': what remains open are the boundary cases where, under equal attentiveness, the degree of persistence of the population is exactly between whimsical and open-minded, and between open-minded and stubborn.
+The description of the asymptotic behavior of the relative opinion model for two agents under the positive attentiveness assumption in the previous subsections is ``near-exhaustive'': what remains open are the boundary cases where, under equal attentiveness, the degree of persistence of the population is exactly between whimsical and open-minded, and between open-minded and stubborn.
 As shown by Theorem \ref{th_k_cap}, in the appendix, in these boundary cases our main findings essentially carry over.

-The rate that the relative opinion vector starts to reveal consensus formation, polarization or periodic behavior is typically exponential, as can be seen from Equation (\ref{eq_evs}).
+The rate at which the relative opinion vector starts to reveal consensus formation, polarization or periodic behavior is typically exponential, as can be seen from Equation (\ref{eq_evs}).
 Under the assumption of equal attentiveness, the rate is relatively low when the degree of persistence of the population is ``close" to the boundary values.
 This is explained by observing that the forces of being whimsical, open-minded, and stubborn are weaker around the boundary values of degrees of persistence.
-When the degree of persistence is exactly between open-minded and stubborn, the rate becomes linear, whereas, remarkably, when the degree is exactly between whimsical and open-minded, ``convergence" is immediate.
+When the degree of persistence is exactly between open-minded and stubborn, the rate becomes $O(t^{-1})$, whereas, remarkably, when the degree is exactly between whimsical and open-minded, ``convergence" is immediate.